 Another means of taking orders is the through telephonic calls.
 For this, you need a Call-Center Panel that will route the orders to the right brand and outlet.
 When you have multiple brands operating at the same outlet, you need a robust POS system that can give you detailed insights about the number of orders received for each brand.

 Since all of the brands are integrated with online ordering platforms such as Zomato and Swiggy and have their own websites and calling numbers, it can get borderline possible to keep up with the number of orders.
-Not only do you need to do the billing to ensure proper delivery, you also need to keep them separate.
+Not only do you need to do the billing to ensure proper delivery, but you also need to keep them separate.
 Having an end to end POS is virtually the only way to keep up.

 Here are some quick tips that will help you master your online ordering campaigns.